Connect with others who understand.

 • Numbness or tingling

-Risk factors for PMPS include age, tumor stage, a history of chronic pain, total mastectomy, and axillary lymph node dissection (surgery to remove lymph nodes from the armpit).
-Although PMPS can occur or persist years after a mastectomy, the condition is defined as pain that continues more than three months after breast surgery.
+Although PMPS can occur or persist years after a mastectomy, the condition is defined as pain that continues for more than three months after breast surgery.

-Left untreated, pain from PMPS can significantly decrease range of motion in the arm and shoulder.
-PMPS is also associated with a higher risk of complications such as muscle weakness, lymphedema (swelling from lymph fluid), and depression.
+Left untreated, pain from PMPS can significantly decrease range of motion in the arm and shoulder, which affects quality of life.
+PMPS is also associated with a higher risk of other breast surgery complications such as muscle weakness, lymphedema (swelling from lymph fluid), anxiety, and depression.

-Breast Cancer Recurrence and Serious Complications With Rib Pain
+Breast Cancer Recurrence and Complications With Rib Pain

-In rare cases, rib pain may be due to a rib fracture as a complication of radiation therapy.
-Radiation therapy can also cause serious complications such as scarring of lung tissue, inflammation in lungs, skin changes, and heart disease, which may cause pain in the chest wall.
+In rare cases (about 1 percent to 3 percent), rib pain may be due to a rib fracture as a complication of radiation therapy.
+Radiation therapy can also cause serious complications such as scarring of lung tissue, inflammation in the lungs, skin changes, and heart disease, which may cause pain in the chest wall.

 Ways To Manage Rib Pain

 A number of treatment options are available for treating rib pain that continues after breast cancer surgery.
-The following tips may help you manage your pain and improve your quality of life.
+The following approaches may help you manage your pain and improve your quality of life.

 Self-Advocacy

-If you are experiencing rib pain after a mastectomy, it’s essential to talk with your doctor about pain management.
-It can be helpful to write down how the pain affects your daily life and what exactly you are doing when you have symptoms.
+If you’re experiencing rib pain after a mastectomy, it’s essential to talk with your doctor about pain management.
+It can be helpful to write down how the pain affects your daily life and what exactly you’re doing when you have symptoms.

 Bringing written details about your rib pain to an appointment with your doctor will help ensure that you cover everything you want to talk about.
-You may want to bring a close friend or family member with you to the appointment to take notes during a consultation with your doctor.
+You may want to bring a close friend or family member with you to take notes during a consultation with your doctor.

 Physical Therapy